rezacsedu/Classification_Benchmarks_Benglai_NLP/README.md

 ### Classification Benchmarks for Under-resourced Bengali Language based on Multichannel Convolutional-LSTM Network
-Code and supplementary materials for our paper titled "Classification Benchmarks for Under-resourced Bengali Language based on Multichannel Convolutional-LSTM Network", submitted to Natural Language Engineering journal (Cambridge) [2018 Impact Factor: 1.130].
+Code and supplementary materials for our paper titled "Classification Benchmarks for Under-resourced Bengali Language based on Multichannel Convolutional-LSTM Network", taccepted as a full paper at 7th IEEE International Conference on Data Science and Advanced Analytics (IEEE DSAA,2020).

 #### Methods
 Exponential growths of social media and micro-blogging sites not only provide platforms for empowering freedom of expressions and individual voices but also enables people to express anti-social behaviour like online harassment, cyberbullying, and hate speech.
 Numerous works have been proposed to utilize these data for social and anti-social behaviours analysis, document characterization, and sentiment analysis by predicting the contexts mostly for highly resourced languages such as English.
 However, there are languages that are under-resources, e.g., South Asian languages like Bengali, Tamil, Assamese, Telugu that lack of computational resources for the (NLP) tasks.